 The advantage of following the approach is that we can increase the readability of codes.
 We can reuse it a number of times.
 More, it is easy for us to maintain them and make changes to them according to our use.
 Moreover, it helps us a lot while debugging our program as we don’t have to fumble much in one file.

-Once all independent problems are solved, the question arises that how can we associate them.
+Once all independent problems are solved, the question arises of how we can associate them.
 Here, the Python Import statement comes into the picture.

 Import statement helps in importing code from other files or modules into the file we are working on.
 You can think of it as a bridge that gives us access to the class attributes or methods from other files so that we can use them.
 However, there is a proper syntax to follow to do that which we will see in a few seconds.
 Before that first understand the given directory structure.